Roles and Responsibilities of Your County Treasurer:

-County Treasurers, who are elected to four-year terms, serve as the County Banker, County Investment Manager, Tax Collector and the Safekeeper of all taxes.
+County treasurers, who are elected to four-year terms, serves as the county banker, county investment manager, tax collector and the safe keeper of all taxes.

 Basic Responsibilities include:

 - Collection of local taxes, most noted are Real Estate and Personal Property.
 Also includes, tax on Manufactured Homes, Estate, Hotel/Motel & Special Assessments.